-In Fall 2021 SUNY Plattsburgh initiated a new general education, the Cardinal Core Curriculum.
-Students who enrolled prior to Fall 2021 complete GE5.
+In Fall 2021, SUNY Plattsburgh initiated a new general education program, the Cardinal Core Curriculum.
+Students who enroll in Fall 2021 and after complete the Cardinal Core: those who enrolled prior to Fall 2021 complete GE5.

 GE5 Program Requirements